Estimated 73% of US now immune to omicron: Is that enough?

 To find clues, they use health data from other countries such as Britain, Denmark, South Africa and Qatar to project what could be in store.

-Scientists at Johns Hopkins University Bloomberg School of Public Health estimates that about three out of four people in the United States will have been infected by omicron by the end of the surge.
+Scientists at Johns Hopkins Bloomberg School of Public Health estimate that about three out of four people in the United States will have been infected by omicron by the end of the surge.

 “We know it’s a huge proportion of the population,” said Shaun Truelove, an epidemiologist and disease modeler at Johns Hopkins.
 “This varies a lot by location, and in some areas we expect the number infected to be closer to one in two.”